Jiangshan00001/asm_8051/readme.md

 A 8051 asm to hex assembly compiler.
-The purpose of the compiler is to learn how to write a compiler myself.

 The key feature is writing as less code as possible, using the csv table to generate code automaticly.